 - Optimized images and video.

-- Track the users the right way, think about marketing automation.
+- Track the users the right way, and think about marketing automation.

 Make sure the entire website is optimized for search engine visibility.